 Output 3.3.
 CRS REDD+ Strategy is constructed.
 Activities under this Output will lead to a full REDD+ Strategy for CRS.
 The full cycle of activities for preparing a REDD+ strategy will be supported.
 This includes a broad range of assessments, an in-depth assessment of drivers of deforestation, legal review, law drafting and the design of the REDD+ state-level institutional framework.
-There will also be an analysis of land tenure and carbon rights issues, and the design of social and environmental safeguards, and an assessment of the multiple ecosystem benefits and identifying indicators.
+There will also be an analysis of land tenure and carbon rights issues.
 Activities will also involve developing the Free, Prior informed Consent (FPIC) process and recourse mechanisms, and determining the benefit distribution system.
+Emphasis on land use planning, especially community-based land use planning to avoid any involuntary resettlement will be crucial.
 The strategy will be developed and approved in a participatory manner.

 Output 3.4.
-CRS REDD+ forest monitoring system operational.
+CRS forest monitoring system operational.
 Under this output, a GIS laboratory in Cross River State will be implemented.
 The objective of this GIS laboratory is to manage the satellite images and aerial photographs with the objective to map previous and past forest cover and forest cover changes.
-The interpretation of the satellite imageries will be achieved and the data on forest cover change will be made accessible on the internet platform (output 4.3.).
+The interpretation of the satellite imageries will be achieved and the data on forest cover change will be made accessible on the open source internet platform (output 4.3.).
 The verification of the information provided can be made at community level.
 Training will be provided at community level to allow the verification of the information and provide additional data useful for field validation.
+Special attention will be paid to ensure that women and other vulnerable groups are included in the trainings and monitoring activities.
 It will also cover an international MRV advisor with the responsibility of providing the support on MRV at federal and state level.

 Output 4.1 REDD+ experimental initiatives in the state well coordinated & supported.
-Under this Output, the programme will initiate support to a series of REDD+ pilot projects in CRS State.
+Under this Output, the programme will initiate support to a series of REDD+ pilot projects in CRS.
 The criteria and guidelines for REDD+ pilot projects will be developed, and technical support will be given to pilot site stakeholders and design teams.
 A fund will be established to finance community initiatives that support sustainable forest management or alternative sustainable livelihoods.
 A REDD+ registry and approval process will be established.
 Initially, this Outcome will support REDD+ activities at three pilot sites in CRS.
 This will lead to reduced emissions from the sites, to improved forestry management and to co-benefits to the communities in and near the three sites.
-Under this Outcome, the Joint programme will support the full, participatory development of activities at each site, it will support the mobilization of finance to implement the required REDD+ activities at each site, and it will the support comprehensive monitoring of all aspects of the activities - at both State level and at the site level.
+Under this Outcome, the Joint programme will support the full, participatory development of activities at each site, and it will support the comprehensive monitoring of all aspects of the activities - at both State level and at the site level.
 Sites that have been identified and are under design are: The Ekuri-Iko Esai-Okokori-Etara Eyeyeng-Owai-Ukpon River area; the Mbe Mountain - Afi River REDD+ Project; and the proposed Mangrove Forest Reserve Area.

 Output 4.2 REDD+ investments enabled [REDD+ Phase 2 triggered].
-This will involve the preparation of investment plans and enabling programmes for REDD+ (transition to a low-carbon and climate-resilient development path) across the state.
+This will involve the preparation of investment plans and enabling programmes for REDD+ (transition to a low-carbon and climate-resilient development path) across the state as well as engagement with potential donors and the private sector to link them with well-designed pilot projects.
 Activities will focus on mobilizing financial resources, donor visits & dialogue and specifically the design of a financing mechanism for REDD+.